Little Internet users can do to thwart 'Heartbleed' bug

 "Take care of the passwords that are very important to you," he said.
 "Maybe change them now, maybe change them in a week.
 And if you are worried about your credit cards, check your credit card bills very closely."

-(Reporting by Jim Finkle; Additional reporting by Joseph Menn; Editing by Leslie Adler, Dan Grebler and Mohammad Zargham)
+(Reporting by Jim Finkle; Additional reporting by Joseph Menn; Editing by Leslie Adler and Dan Grebler)